6 to 7 pm

 Your generosity is vital in keeping the library’s programs, exhibitions, and reading rooms free and accessible to everyone.
 Make a donation today.

 Free and open to the public; free tickets required.
-Obtain tickets online beginning November 1.
+Obtain tickets through Eventbrite.

 Doors open half an hour before the program begins, with first-come, first-served seating for registered attendees.
 We will admit walk-ins without tickets if space permits, 10 minutes before the event begins.